furbrain/CircuitPython_laser_egismos/CODE_OF_CONDUCT.md

    moderator, or the warning goes unheeded, they may be banned for a first or second offense.
 Repeated offenses will result in the community member being banned.
-6. Disciplinary actions (warnings, bans, etc) for Code of Conduct violations apply to the platform where the violation occurred.
+6. Disciplinary actions (warnings, bans, etc.) for Code of Conduct violations apply to the platform where the violation occurred.
 However, depending on the severity of the violation, the disciplinary action may be applied across CircuitPython's other community platforms.
 For example, a severe violation in one Community forum